nickyiliwang0000/h/react-and-firebase/events.md

 Here we've created a `count` property in our `state` object, which we set inside our constructor.
 Then instead of printing out the number `0`, we use `this.state.count` to print out whatever the current value of the count is.

+> Try modifying the value of `this.state.visitors` inside the constructor - you'll notice that the change is reflected when we refresh the page!

 ## Using events to change state
 Now let's make it so that we can increment the counter when the button gets clicked.